2025 Shuttles

 Tahoe Rim Trail Shuttle

-Season: July-November (as weather permits)
+Season: June-November (as snow melt permits)

 Shuttle Cost: $22/rider